RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/1-Tables/1-viewing-data-using-tables/1-viewing-data-using-tables.md

 .
 Note, however, that this may require you to log in again, so it is not a recommended approach.

 ## Data Tables can be Refreshed
-If the data in a table is updated, the table will need to be refreshed in order for that data to be visible in the table.
-Refreshing the entire page, as mentioned earlier, is not desirable as you may need to reauthenticate, which will take time.
+If the data within in a table is updated, the table will need to be refreshed in order for that data to be visible.
+Refreshing the entire page is not desirable as you may need to reauthenticate, which will take time.

 Rapid Platform includes an *Inline Refresh* button, that allows you to refresh all the items in a data table, without leaving the page.
 The *Inline Refresh* is located in the [Command Bar](</docs/Rapid/3-User Manual/glossary/glossary.md#command-bar>), and has an icon that resembles a clockwise arrow.

 ![A screenshot that shows what the inline refresh button looks like.
 The screenshot is annotated with a red box.
 The inline refresh button is a clockwise arrow.](<Data Table Inline Refresh.png>)

 ## Additional Information
-You can [visit the glossary](</docs/Rapid/3-User Manual/glossary/glossary.md#data-table>) to learn more about data tables and their basic terminology.
+- You can [visit the glossary](</docs/Rapid/3-User Manual/glossary/glossary.md#data-table>) to learn more about data tables and their basic terminology.
+- You can visit the [Data Tables page component](</docs/Rapid/3-User Manual/2-Explorer/3-Pages/2-Page Components/Data Table Component/Data Table Component.md>) to learn more detailed information regarding how Data Tables and Views operate.
+- Tables also utilise [Views](</docs/Rapid/3-User Manual/2-Explorer/4-Views/4-Views.md>), which are data filters that can be saved and reused.
+This filters Tables so that they return only the items you want to see.